 Testing For Speaker Problems

+If your speakers are only playing on one side, there is a high chance that the other speaker is defective.
 To start testing the problem, turn off your vehicle and the car stereo system before disconnecting the speaker wires for the two speakers (right and left) from the amp.

 Additionally, if your speakers have a passive crossover between each speaker and the amp, that could also have a problem.